 d'Yquem

-Anne, our guide at Yquem. full of knowledge.
+Anne, our very knowledgeable guide at Yquem.

-2015 d'Yquem was tasted on three separate occasions, twice at the property and during an event in Opera, Bordeaux.
-Unctuous, fabulous acidity and richness, intensity and concentration, fantastic complexity, depth and length.
+2015 d'Yquem was tasted on three separate occasions, twice at the property and during an event in Opera, Bordeaux: unctuous, fabulous acidity and richness, intensity and concentration, fantastic complexity, depth, and length.
 Heavenly stuff!
 99p.
 Y de Yquem (dry white) had great acidity, freshness, fine depth, the aroma of pineapple and acacia, honeyed finish.
 92p.

 Lafaurie Peyraguey